Bullet Chart

 What is a Bullet Chart?

 The Bullet Chart is one of the best secret weapons of a world-class financial analyst.
-The Bullet chart can be used as an alternative to the gauge chart and is excellent for use in dashboards, as well as comparing actual results to forecast.
+The Bullet chart can be used as an alternative to the gauge chart and is excellent for use in dashboards, as well as comparing actual results to forecasts.
 It is one of the most effective types of graphs.

 This guide will show you exactly how to build a bullet chart in Excel from scratch.